Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-In AreaSearch's latest postcode level ATO data for financial year 2023, Sheidow Park's median income among taxpayers is $57,266.
-The average income for the suburb is $64,663.
-Both figures are below the national averages.
-Greater Adelaide has a median income of $54,808 and an average income of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Sheidow Park's median income are approximately $62,305 as of September 2025, with the average estimated to be around $70,353 during the same period.
-According to 2021 Census figures, incomes in Sheidow Park cluster around the 67th percentile nationally.
-The income distribution data shows that 41.4% of individuals in Sheidow Park earn between $1,500 and $2,999 annually, with a total of 2,851 people falling into this category.
-This is consistent with broader trends across the metropolitan region where 31.8% of individuals also fall within this income band.
-After accounting for housing costs, residents in Sheidow Park retain 87.1% of their income, indicating strong purchasing power.
-The suburb's SEIFA income ranking places it in the 6th decile.
+AreaSearch released postcode level ATO data for financial year 2023.
+Sheidow Park's median income among taxpayers was $57,266 and the average was $64,663.
+Both figures were below the national averages of $61,891 (median) and $71,184 (average).
+Greater Adelaide had a median income of $54,808 and an average of $66,852 during this period.
+Based on Wage Price Index growth from financial year 2023 to September 2025, estimated incomes for Sheidow Park would be approximately $62,305 (median) and $70,353 (average).
+According to the 2021 Census, household, family and personal incomes in Sheidow Park were at the 67th percentile nationally.
+Income distribution showed that 41.4% of individuals earned between $1,500 - 2,999 annually.
+After housing costs, residents retained 87.1% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income